kundzi/Verbie/README.txt

-Repository for Irregular Vergs project.
+Repository for English Irregular Verbs project.
+This will be second verion with extended functionality.
 Google Play relese: https://play.google.com/store/apps/details?id=by.kunin.android.langrescue